 The Crossing

 In May 2026, I completed an unsupported crossing of the Greenland Ice Sheet.
 From Point 660 on the west coast to Isortoq on the east.
 553km.
-28 days on the ice.
-A sled that started at over 100kg.
+29 days on the ice.
+A 100kg sled.
 9.6kg of body weight lost.
 Sub-zero temperatures, whiteout conditions, and long stretches of deep, heavy snow.
 One of fewer than 5 South Africans to have ever completed this.
 This page is the full story: the data, the updates from the field, and what the ice actually taught me.

 This was an unsupported team crossing.
 Steven, Mardi, Gal, David, Kanch, Mika, Mike, Anna, Knut-Eric and I each signed up individually and completed our own journey.
 Nobody pulled anyone across.
 That's what unsupported means.